bdhamilton/askesis/README.md

 Students can mark whether they practiced and add practice notes.
 Teacher can see practice records for all students.

+Next features to implement:

+* The teacher should get an email every morning with a log of who practiced and who didn't
+* The teacher should be taken directly to teacher page when logged in
+* Students should be able to log practice via SMS
+* Students should be able to reset their passwords
+* Users not signed in should see a landing page with demo (mostly for potential employers)

 ## Versions

 ### 1.0: First public-facing version

-I finished the first public-ready version of this on June 14, 2024, and started sending it to student.
+I finished the first public-ready version of this on June 14, 2024, and started sending it to students.
 I'll keep developing as necessary once I've got some user feedback.

 ### 0.8: Once more on the UI